dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/data-binding-overview.md

 ---
 title: Data binding overview
-description: Learn about the different data sources you can add to your project in Windows Presentation Foundation for .NET Core.
+description: Learn about the different data sources you can add to your project in Windows Presentation Foundation for .NET.
 Data sources can be bound to XAML elements to create dynamic apps.
 author: adegeo
 ms.date: 09/19/2019
 ms.author: adegeo